+- A. Purpose.

+- (1) The purpose of the Affordable Housing Overlay B1A (AHO-B1A) overlay zone is to create an incentive to redevelop property for inclusionary development.
+The tract may be developed at a density of 20 units per acre.
+The density is predicated on a set-aside for affordable housing (low- and moderate-income housing).
+If the affordable units are for sale, the set-aside shall be 20%.
+If the affordable units are for rent, the set-aside shall be 15%.

+- B. Designated overlay area.

-(1) The AHO-B1A zone will encompass a portion of the B1A (Business) zone.
+- (1) The AHO-B1A Zone will encompass a portion of the B1A (Business) Zone.
 This District will be the focus of an overlay zone with residential uses over existing commercial.
 This zone contains an existing commercial retail store (former CVS Store) that is located along Brigantine Avenue and is listed on the Tax Map as Block 806, Lot 1.
 The overlay zone at this location will provide for up to three residential floors with the potential of parking underneath the structure.
-There will be a 15 percent set-aside for affordable family rental units with 13 percent of the affordable units for very low-income households.
-The underlying B1A zone, its permitted uses, area and bulk requirements shall remain unchanged unless the Overlay District option for Affordable Housing is implemented by the property owner(s) or developer.
+There will be a 15% set-aside for affordable family rental units with 13% of the affordable units for very-low-income households.
+The underlying B1A Zone, its permitted uses, area and bulk requirements shall remain unchanged unless the overlay district option for Affordable Housing is implemented by the property owner(s) or developer.

-C. PERMITTED USES.
+- C. Permitted uses.

-(1) Multi-family dwellings
+(1) Multifamily dwellings.